 Absolute zoom positioning was not directly possible due to the relative nature of the “seesaw” command as required by the electrical interface of the lenses servo in analog drive mode, therefore I implemented a software digital comparator that keeps in sync the physical zoom position as read via the ADC converter with the CAM_Zoom Direct VISCA control command position; otherwise, when absolute zoom positioning is not required (e.g. during “normal” zoom in / zoom stop / zoom out commands), the comparator gets deactivated.

-Although fully functional, the circuit board is at its first incarnation and may receive further improvements.
+The circuit schematic diagram can be seen here .
+Although fully functional, the circuit is at its first incarnation and may receive further improvements.
 For example, I may add an additional electronic switch circuit for the focus and iris command to the lenses, so that the remote control on these can be deactivated programmatically.
 At the moment, only the zoom provides such a switch circuit.

 The software that runs on Raspberry Pi is available below for download.
-It should run under Python v3.5 and requires the Adafruit_Python_ADS1x15 library that must be installed under Python 3.
+It should run under Python 3 and requires the Adafruit_Python_ADS1x15 library that must be installed under Python 3.

 |command set||command||command packet||comments|